 Risk Description Management Strategy Low levels of confidence with some asset information (eg. stormwater and buildings) resulting in significant variation in depreciation costs.
 As identified, confidence in some asset information Fair-Poor.
 Changes to asset information can have a significant effect on depreciation.
 Regular independent evaluation of asset management practices.
 Benchmarking - asset information and assumptions with other councils Focused improvement programs where there is low confidence in asset information.
 Regular reviews of asset condition and expected lives.
 Maintenance expenditure is insufficient to ensure assets attain full expected lives.
 Current levels of funding for maintenance are well below average for similar councils.
 Underfunding maintenance may result in assets not attaining full expected lives - thereby increasing depreciation costs.
 A detailed review of maintenance budgets and expenditures aligned to specific levels of service and technical specifications is identified as a priority improvement action.
-No funding for ongoing maintenance and operation of newly acquired assets.
+Potential reallocation of funds from Capital to fund increased Maintenance No funding for ongoing maintenance and operation of newly acquired assets.
 Acquisition/construction of new assets can require additional funding for maintenance and operation.
 Ensure the capital planning and budgeting process allows for appropriate increases in maintenance and operation of newly acquired or constructed assets.